Dark energy explained by a bias in the measurements: Conclusion

 \section{Conclusion}

-We first noticed that measurements performed to establish the evolution of the scale factor of the universe may contain a bias due to the fact that SNIa are probably not randomly distributed over space but instead occur preferentially in overdense regions.
+We first noticed that measurements performed to establish the evolution of the scale factor of the universe may contain a bias due to the fact that SNIa are not randomly distributed over space but instead occur preferentially in overdense regions.
 We developed a model to investigate the effects of this bias on the apparent evolution of the scale factor.
 This is a simplified model that considers only two kinds of regions, namely homogeneous overdense and homogeneous underdense regions.
-On the basis of this model, we showed that the bias was responsible for the appearance of a new term in the Friedmann equation, and that this term could be related to an artificial cosmological constant.
-In particular, while being theoretically time dependent, we showed that over time this term would tend to a constant value.
-We also demonstrated that this artificial cosmological constant was associated to an apparent negative pressure tending over time to have the same value in magnitude.
-We finally showed that on a quantitative point of view, the prediction of the model was in a relative good agreement with the observations.
+On the basis of this model, we showed that the bias was responsible for the appearance of a new term in the Einstein equation of general relativity, and that this term tend to be proportional to the metric tensor.
+We showed that the constant of proportionality predicted by the model is in good agreement with the measured cosmological constant.
+We further explained why this theory was applicable for other approaches that have been used to determine the evolution of the scale factor, such as the baryon acoustic oscillations.
 We hence conclude that the bias could account for the apparent accelerated expansion of the universe, without needing the dark energy assumption.